irajtech/techDaily360/_posts/2020-07-06-AWS-Mobile.md

 1. **Amazon Simple Storage Service** -  In short its called **S3** used for saving files

-    Mobile user related files such as images, audios can be saved in this
+    Mobile user related files such as images, audios, document's and so on .. can be saved in this S3

-1. **Amazon Cloudfront** - It's a CDN (Content delivery network) for proividing quick access to     files
+1. **Amazon Cloudfront** - It's a CDN (Content Delivery Network) for proividing quick access to files

     Mobile users can access the files saved in S3 via cloudfront

-1. **Amazon API Gateway** - Its redirects users to the requested resource
+1. **Amazon API Gateway** - It redirects the users to the requested resource

     When mobile users requests any content, it redirects to the proper resource to satisfy the request from the users

-1. **Amazon Lambda** - Its a piece of code that runs based on the request
+1. **Amazon Lambda** - It's a piece of code that runs based on the request

     Mobile users can perform variety of operations like getPost, addLikes, comments etc.., based on the request from the API gateway

-1. **Amazon DynamoDB** -  Its a datastore that helps to create tables to manage data
+1. **Amazon DynamoDB** -  It's a datastore that helps to create tables to manage data

     Mobile users data can be saved in this for later retreival

 1. **Amazon CloudSearch** - It provides a interface to search data that has been saved from the dynamoDB

     Mobile users can search for their data using this service

 1. **Amazon Simple Notification Service** - In short its called **SNS**.
-It provides push           notiifcation service to delivery content
+It provides push notification service to delivery content

     Mobile users receive push notifications based on their interest or some actions to get notified